yiisoft/hydrator/docs/guide/en/mapping.md

 # Mapping

-In many cases, class attribute names differ from data keys you fill or create objects of the class with.
+In many cases, class attribute names differ from data keys you fill and/or create objects of the class with.
 For example, we have a blog post class:

 ```php
 final class Post